HangarMC/Hangar/README.md

-# Hangar - Papers upcoming Plugin Repository
+# Hangar - Paper's upcoming Plugin Repository

 This is the repository for Hangar, a plugin repository used for paper plugins and similar pieces of software.